skylersaleh/GBA-Logs/README.md

 - CPSR
 - SPSR (Same as CPSR for ARM modes without SPSR)

 The data is tightly packed contiguously, and there is no header or other data between instructions.
+Additionally, the BIOS was skipped while generating these logs.

 The logs correspond to the following roms: